 Looking at the table of the compression test results, I can conclude that cylinder #1 is the one causing a misfire due to low engine compression.

 What Should The Normal Compression Value Be For My Vehicle?

 It used to be that repair manuals had a factory specification for what the 'normal' cylinder compression should be.
 Not anymore.

-If your online search doesn't turn up a 'good' compression specification for your vehicle, you can calculate an estimate of a 'good' compression value by multiplying your intake pressure by your engine's compression ratio.
+If your online search doesn't turn up a 'good' compression specification for your vehicle, you can calculate an estimate of a 'good' compression value by multiplying your intake pressure (intake manifold vacuum) by your engine's compression ratio.

 This involves doing a little research online or in a repair manual to find out the compression ratio of your particular vehicle's engine.

 Once you've found the compression ratio, then you multiply it by the intake manifold pressure your vehicle's engine is producing at idle.

 For example if a 2009 4.6L Ford F150 has a compression ratio of 9.8:1 and its intake pressure (intake manifold vacuum) is at 17 in.Hg, then you can expect a cylinder pressure in the 170 PSI range (17 x 9.8 = 166.6, which I then round to the nearest 10 and call it 170).